top of page

 Join the conversation, raise your voice

-Having conversations with friends, family and within your different communities helps raise awareness, build connections and makes a difference.
+Having conversations with friends, family and within your different communities helps raise awareness, build connections, and makes a difference.
 Check out these useful tips on how to talk about climate change.

 Individual action is only part of the story - systems need to change, and that requires political pressure.
 There are many ways you can have your voice heard by decision makers in Leeds and beyond.